mpv-player/mpv/DOCS/man/options.rst

 ``--bluray-angle=<ID>``
     Some Blu-ray discs contain scenes that can be viewed from multiple angles.
     This option tells mpv which angle to use (default: 1).

-``--cdda-...``
-    These options can be used to tune the CD Audio reading feature of mpv.

 ``--cdda-speed=<value>``
     Set CD spin speed.